scottfrederick/groovy-ddlutils/README.markdown

 information from one database dialect to another.

 The Groovy-DDLUtils script can read database schema information from a live database (using the appropriate JDBC drivers) or from an XML file in the [Turbine XML format][].
-The schema can then be written to a Turbine XML file or to an SQL script file in a specified SQL dialect.
+The schema can then be written to a Turbine XML file, to an SQL script file in a specified SQL dialect, or to a live database.

 ## Running Groovy-DDLUtils